fourhexagons/music-theory-practice/docs/DEVELOPMENT.md

 # Development Guide

+## 🚨 CRITICAL: LEARNING PATH LOGIC PROTECTION PROTOCOL 🚨

+**BEFORE making ANY changes to learning path logic, you MUST follow this protocol:**

+### Step 1: STOP and READ
+If you're about to modify any of these files/functions, STOP immediately:
+- `public/js/state/learningState.js` - `advanceLearningPath()` function
+- `public/js/state/learningState.js` - `getCurrentChapter()` function
+- `public/js/state/learningState.js` - `getCurrentKey()` function
+- `public/js/state/learningState.js` - `getCurrentGroup()` function
+- `public/js/utils/helpers.js` - `generateQuestion()` function
+- Any file containing learning path progression logic

+### Step 2: ASK PERMISSION
+**You MUST ask the user explicitly:**
+> "I'm about to modify the learning path logic in [specific file/function].
+This could break the app's progression.
+Do you want me to proceed, or should I find an alternative solution?"

+### Step 3: ALTERNATIVE SOLUTIONS FIRST
+Before modifying learning path logic, consider these alternatives:
+- **UI/UX changes**: Modify the interface, not the logic
+- **Question generation**: Change how questions are asked, not how progression works
+- **Validation logic**: Modify answer checking, not progression
+- **State display**: Change how progress is shown, not how it's tracked
+- **Error handling**: Improve error messages, not core logic

+### Step 4: IF PERMISSION GRANTED
+- Create a backup branch first: `git checkout -b backup-learning-path-[date]`
+- Make minimal, targeted changes only
+- Test thoroughly before committing
+- Document exactly what was changed and why

+### Step 5: REMEMBER
+The learning path logic is **WORKING CORRECTLY** and follows a predictable pattern:
+- C major → G major → D major → A major → E major → B major → F# major → C# major
+- Each key: accCount → accNotes → scale → triads → sevenths
+- C major skips accNotes (intentional behavior)
+- Triads/sevenths require 3 correct answers, others advance immediately

+**This protocol is MANDATORY for all assistants and developers.**

+---

 This guide is for developers who want to set up the project locally, contribute to development, or understand the technical architecture.

 ## 🛠️ Prerequisites